Rules of Engagement and Ordinances of Warre for The Roundhead Association and The King’s Army

 STAFF-WEAPONS & THEIR USE

-2.1 Company Officers (3) shall carry a partisan or similar weapon.
+4.1 Company Officers should carry a partisan or similar weapon.
 Sergeants shall carry a halberd or similar weapon.
-Officers shall be distinguishable by the wearing of a sash.

 SWORDS & THEIR USE

-4.4 Knives or other sharp weapons will not be carried on the battlefield.
+6.5 Knives or sharp weapons are not to be taken onto the battlefield.

 MUSKETS & THEIR USE

-5.1 It is the responsibility of all Musket Officers to ensure that all Muskets are safe.
+7. 1 It is the responsibility of all Musket Officers to ensure SO far as practicable that all muskets are safe.

-5.2 Great care should be taken regarding the direction and angle of firing of muskets.
+7.2 Great care should be taken regarding the direction and angle of firing of muskets.
+Members firing muskets and their officers are to follow the guidance in Reference 3.

-5.3 No firearms may be discharged directly at a person or horse.
-Muskets are not to be discharged towards other members at less than 6 m (20 feet), or towards the public at less than 9 m (30 feet).
+7.3 No firearms may be discharged directly at a person or horse.
+Muskets are not to be discharged towards other members at less than 6m (20 feet), or towards the public at less than 9m (30 feet).

-5.4 All musketeers shall possess a valid Shotgun Certificate and a Black Powder Certificate.
+7.4 All firing musketeers shall possess a valid Shotgun Certificate and a Black Powder Certificate.

-6.1 No cannon may be discharged if a person or horse is in front within a distance of 45 m (50 yards).
+8.1 No cannon certificated as a firearm may be discharged if a person or horse is in front within a distance of 50m (55 yards).

-6.2 Gloves must be worn by gunners at all times when working on the gun using black powder.
+8.3 Gloves must be worn by Artillery Officers and gun crews at all times when working on the gun using black powder.

 BLACKPOWDER & EXPLOSIVES